pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 With that said this document will serve as the ongoing history of administrative actions that must be taken against the backend.

+## 2023 - March 29

+Allowed for a seemless takeover of the `language-pegjs` name.
+Since this was a package originally published by Atom, and is now being updated and maintained by Pulsar, we will manually allow a takeover of the unique name on the registry.

+By changing the `repository.url` object of the top level `language-pegjs` `package` entry, to point to the `pulsar-edit` GitHub organization, we can allow our newer versions to be published, while keeping Atom's old versions available as is.

 ## 2023 - March 28

 The following packages will recieve the Outdated Badge: